 SpaceWire has emerged as one of the main data-handling networks for use onboard spacecraft since the SpaceWire standard was published in January 2003.
-It is now being used on many ESA, NASA and JAXA spacecraft and by research organisations and space industry across the world.
+It is now being used on many ESA, NASA, JAXA and Roscosmos spacecraft and by research organisations and space industry across the world.
+It is being widely used on scientific, Earth observation, commercial and other spacecraft.